jsk-ros-pkg/euslisp-docs/docs/euslisp/manual.md

 finds the minimum number in *numbers*.

+**make-random-state** *&optional state*[function]

+creates a fresh object of type random-state suitable for use as the value of \*random-state\*.
+If *state* is a random state object, the new-state is a copy of that object.
+If state is NIL, the new-state is a copy of the current *\*random-state\**.
+If state is T, the new-state is a fresh random state object that has been randomly initialized.

 **random** *range &optional (randstate \*random-state\*)*[function]

 Returns a random number between 0 or 0.0 and *range*.
 If *range* is an